gemc/clas12Tags/README.md

 gemc $GEMC/../config/rga-fall2018.gcard -N=nevents -USE_GUI=0
 ```

-The configurations in the gcards are detailed <a href="https://github.com/gemc/clas12_tags/tree/main/config"> here</a>.
+The configurations in the gcards are detailed <a href="https://github.com/gemc/clas12Tags/tree/main/config"> here</a>.

+The gcards filenames containting `_binaryField` refers to setups using the `cmag` binary field maps.

 ### Previous versions (not installed at JLab or on CVMFS)